lazamar/lazamar.github.io/_posts/2016-06-18-writing-better-if-statements.md

 We all know how important code comments are, but we all aim for that marvelous holy grail of coding: the self documenting code.
 That is, code that does not need comments, you can read it like a book.

-I when I read [Code Complete 2](https://www.amazon.co.uk/Code-Complete-Practical-Handbook-Construction/dp/0735619670) I had something around an order of magnitude improvement in my coding.
+When I read [Code Complete 2](https://www.amazon.co.uk/Code-Complete-Practical-Handbook-Construction/dp/0735619670) I had something around an order of magnitude improvement in my coding.
 One of the things that struck me was how much better my `if` and `while` statements became.

 It is common to see something like this: